UPDATED Air-cargo Details: https://www.fetchingfoods.com/new-shipping-option/

 Even though Amazon has set the standard with free shipping, they’re not shipping perishable items long distances.
 It does cost more to ship perishables, with dry ice, insulated liners, and special packing techniques, which can make the box larger and heavier, adding to the overall cost.
 As the weather warms we add more insulation and dry ice, further adding to the size and weight.

 That’s nice and all, you’re thinking, but how do I cut MY shipping costs?
 Here are some ways:

 3) We can confidently ship raw products with a transit time up to 4 days.
-Beyond that requires it special handling by us, like extra coolant and insulation, which means more weight.
+Beyond that requires it special handling by us, like extra dry ice and insulation, which means more size and weight.
 That translates to more cost since a larger, heavier box is needed.
 In the end it usually doesn’t save money to go with a transit time of 4 or more days, because the weight and size of the package will increase to keep the contents cool for a long trip.

-We’d prefer you save money shipping.
+We’d prefer you to save money shipping.
 If you’re spending money it should be on food that your pet can benefit from, not on transporting it to you.
 Let us know if you have questions.
 We’re here to help.